All-In-One Mobile SEO & Design Checklist

 - Follow the page speed optimization recommendations outlined in the Mobile Analysis portion of the Google Developers PageSpeed Insights resource.

 - Use front-end optimization strategies, such as mobile-optimized caching, to address mobile performance issues and get mobile pages loading faster.

 - Regularly check your page speed using the Google PageSpeed Insights analyzer.

 In the context of mobile optimization, design describes the elements of the web page the end-user sees, and user experience (or UX) describes the experience that design creates for the user, how they interact with elements on the page, how the elements on the page make them feel, whether the site is easy to use or frustrating, etc.

 Google wants happy, satisfied searchers, so user experience is a huge priority for the search engine.
-Create a bad above-the-fold user experience and expect your site to rank somewhere far from page one.
+Create a bad above-the-fold user experience and expect your site to rank somewhere far from Page 1.

 “According to our studies, 61% of users are unlikely to return to a mobile site that they had trouble accessing from their phone.
 That includes sites that use fonts which are illegible on mobile, or sites where users have to zoom in or pan around excessively.”

 Straight from Google.
 More than half of your inbound traffic is unlikely to return to your mobile site if they are met with a poor user experience.
 This means serious loss in conversion, as well as loss of mobile rank.